vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-spam-policies.md

 - **IP block list:** IP addresses from this list will be blocked.

-- **Safe list:** A dynamic allow list in the Microsoft datacenter that does not require customer configuration.
+- **Safe list:** The safe list in the connection filter policy is a dynamic allow list that requires no customer setup.
+Microsoft automatically identifies trusted email sources from third-party subscriptions.
+You can enable or disable the safe list but cannot configure its servers.
+Incoming messages from these servers bypass spam filtering.

 ### Anti-spam outbound policy (Default)
 In this outbound policy you can manage: